Dify alternatives

 Looking for a Dify alternative?

-Dify is built around text-first LLM apps; media generation happens through plugins, and its license adds commercial limits.
-If that's what has you looking, here are the alternatives worth weighing — and why teams pick NodeTool, the open source, BYOK canvas for image, video, audio, and text.
+Dify is built around text-first chatbot and agent apps; media generation happens through plugins, and its license adds commercial limits.
+If that is what brought you here, these are the alternatives worth weighing, and why teams pick NodeTool: an open-source canvas for image, video, audio, and text that runs on your own keys.

 • NodeToolRecommended

-Open source, BYOK canvas for image, video, audio, and text — the llm app builder alternative you can self-host.
+An open-source canvas for image, video, audio, and text that runs on your own keys — the chatbot & agent builder alternative you can host yourself.

 • Langflow